 1. Make it clear what you do and what job you want

 At the top of your CV have your name in bold followed by what your job title is.
 Make this text big.
-If you’re after a runner job but don’t have runner experience still put the job title at the top of your CV.
+If you’re after a runner job but don’t have runner experience still put the job title 'Runner' at the top of your CV.

-2. Don’t make it wordy. a very short biography
+2. Don’t make it wordy. a very short biography is best

 4. List and bullet point all credits

 Keep your CV streamline and clear.
 Lists and bullet points are great for this.
 List all the film jobs you have done going down the page with most recent at the top.
 I have a feature film list, short film list and television list on my CV.
 If you’re new to film work, then list any relevant jobs at the top.
 If you’re after a runner job then put any runner jobs you’ve done at the top of the CV (even if it was just that one short film you helped out on in University – include that, put it right at the top).

-Name dropping does work (it’s show business).
+Name dropping does work (it is show business).
 The film industry works in circles of contacts, the last job I got worked out because the director noticed on my CV that I worked with a producer a few years back who he met at a networking event.
 What are the chances, quite likely in an industry where everyone knows one another.

 A clear to the point one page CV is better than 2 pages of filler.
-What GCSE’s you got are not that important, credits and experience outweigh education.
+What GCSE’s (high school grades) you got are not that important, credits and experience outweigh education.
 I include that I studied film at university right at the bottom of my CV.
 Don’t include things like I got a B in science A-level.
 Just Like the rest of your CV keep your education relevant.
 You might want to say – I’ve studied media since high school and studied production at university.